 The success of electronic prescribing under the Medicare Part D program largely depends upon the implementation of electronic prescribing by network pharmacies.
 The program will be unsuccessful if Part D participating pharmacies are not willing and prepared to implement e-prescribing.
 Accordingly, CMS expects Part D sponsors to facilitate adoption of electronic prescribing by not only utilizing the Part D e-prescribing standards in transactions that originate with the sponsor and supporting receipt of compliant transactions from dispensers and prescribers, but also by working with their network pharmacies to ensure that such pharmacies have e-prescribing systems that are capable to send and receive transactions that are compliant with the Part D e-prescribing standards.
 Sponsors should refer to the CMS memorandum issued September 19, 2008 which discussed requirements to support electronic prescribing under Part D.

-In order to evaluate the success of their efforts to promote e-prescribing through their retail network pharmacies, sponsors will report the percent of their network retail pharmacies that are electronic prescribing enabled.
-Specifically, Part D sponsors must report the percent of their network pharmacies that currently have systems that are fully operational and activated to send and receive electronic transactions in compliance with the NCPDP SCRIPT 8.1 standard.
+In order to evaluate the success of their efforts to promote e-prescribing through their network pharmacies, sponsors will report the numbers of pharmacies that are electronic prescribing enabled.
+Specifically, Part D sponsors must report the numbers of pharmacies that currently have systems that are fully operational and activated to send and receive electronic transactions in compliance with the NCPDP SCRIPT 8.1 standard.
+Data should be reported by State for PDPs and regional PPOs, and by service area for local MA-PD plans, as of the last day of the reporting period specified.
+Pharmacy data reported in the Retail, Home Infusion, and Long-Term Care Pharmacy Access reporting section will be utilized to determine the percentage of pharmacies enabled to receive electronic prescriptions.